halilmertavcioglu/Unity_Projects/Unity_Projects/DrawAndCollect_Clone/README.md

-## 🛠🔵 Techniques Used in Cut The Rope
+## 🛠🔵 Techniques Used in Draw And Collect

 - Physics-based rope system using HingeJoint2D and Rigidbody2D
 - Dynamic rope generation through iterative joint connections